MarcusMelconian/Immersive-Air/README.md

   * public: Contains the HTML/CSS/JS front-end web application for immersiveair.co.uk.
   * schemas: Contains the Mongoose Schema for the MongoDB Atlas database.
   * mongo.js: Responsible for connecting to the MongoDB Atlas database.
   * server.js: The core Node.js webserver.
-Responsible for communicating over WebSockets to all 3 actuation platforms (web app, Alexa, Unity VR), aswell as communicating to the OpenWeatherMap API and MongoDB Atlas database.
+Responsible for communicating over WebSockets to the sensing unit, web application, and VR system, aswell as communicating to the OpenWeatherMap API, MongoDB Atlas database, and Amazon cloud.

  ### SocketClient
  Key Files: